alxtis/Unit2/README.md

 ## INITIAL APPROACH

 Having been introduced to this brief, I was immediatly concerned about having to deal with yet another project that wouldn't allow me to explore the field I am interested in.
 However, I quickly decided to get inventive in finding a way on introducing creative computing to the fashion community.
-Something that immediatly had me hooked during my initial research were the possibilities in merging digital reality with physical fashion.
+Something that immediatly had me hooked during my initial was the idea of merging digital reality and physical fashion and the possibilities it would provide.

 ## VIKTOR & ROLF